pkpio/fitbit-googlefit/README.md

 # Introduction
 ----------------------------
 Export all your Fitbit data to Google Fit.
-If you find this useful, please **star** :star: the repository on Github.
+If you find this useful, please **star** the repository on Github.

 Unlike other alternatives, such as fitnessyncer.com, this aims to offer very fine granularity for the data.